-when needed per local and global advancements in food health and safety standards.
-We put our suppliers through rigorous evaluations, technical assessments, and auditing prior to joining our network, and closely monitor them on a monthly basis after.
+and quality specifications, which are updated when needed per local and global advancements in food health and safety standards.
+We put our suppliers through rigorous evaluations, technical assessments, and auditing prior to joining our network, and we closely monitor them on a monthly basis after that.
 Moreover, and to decrease human intervention in the manufacturing process, we equipped most of our factories with state-of-the-art, fully automated technologies that require no manual handling.

-- We contribute here to UNSDGs 2, 3, 8, and 12 - We conduct regular testing on milk, as well as annual quality control audits and external audits - We train our traders to enroot proper storage and shelving techniques in their day-to-day operations to improve their handling of Juhayna's products specifically and chilled or dry products generally - We conduct wholesaler trainings on storage techniques for our Bekhero milk line every six months to ensure compliance with our standards - We conduct audits based on consumer complaints on purchases they made
+- We contribute to UNSDGs 2, 3, 8, and 12 - We conduct regular testing on milk, as well as annual quality control audits and external audits - We train our traders to enroot proper storage and shelving techniques in their day-to-day operations to improve their handling of Juhayna's products specifically and chilled or dry products generally - We conduct wholesaler trainings on storage techniques for our Bekhero milk line every six months to ensure compliance with our standards - We conduct audits based on consumer complaints on purchases they made

-Outlined in our corporate policy is our dedication to thoroughly apply and embed quality, food, safety, health and safety, environment, and energy management systems in our daily operations.
-Our Quality Management System is the platform we count on to guarantee food safety, as well as keep us compliant with the right standards, legislations, and laws.
-Our supply chain generally undergoes rigorous audits by internal and independent auditing bodies that confirm our compliance or make recommendations to improve our performance.
+Outlined in our corporate policy is our dedication to thoroughly apply and embed quality, food, health and safety, environment, and energy management systems in our daily operations.
+Our Quality Management System is the platform we count on to guarantee food safety, as well as to ensure that we are compliant with the relevant standards, legislations, and laws.
+Our supply chain generally undergoes rigorous audits2 by internal and independent auditing bodies that confirm our compliance or make recommendations to improve our performance.